nsaylan/Clarusway-aws-devops/devops/hands-on/nexus/nexus-01-creating-maven-repositories/README.md

 ## Part 5 : Configure and Build Components in Maven Hosted Repository

-Next up, configure Maven release and snapshot repositories for deployment.
+Next up, configure Maven release and snapshot repositories (which come configured with the nexus repository manager) for deployment.
 This means updating pom.xml and settings.xml.

 Your mirror url now should point to http://<AWS public DNS>:8081/repository/maven-public